braverock/PortfolioAnalytics/README.md

 5. MycovRobMcd
 6. MycovRobTSGS

-Two Vignette pdf files downloadable from PortfolioAnalytics at CRAN:
+Two New Vignettes, the pdf files of which are downloadable from PortfolioAnalytics at
 <https://cran.r-project.org/web/packages/PortfolioAnalytics/index.html>:
 1.  cvxrPortfolioAnalytics, with CRAN title “CVXR for PortfolioAnalytics”.
 2.  robustCovMatForPA, with CRAN title “Robust Covariance Matrices for